 Perhaps what makes our area special is the communities that populate the region, all nestled along the beautiful Belfast Bay and Passagassawakeag River.
 And of course – the people who live, work, and play here.
 From lobstermen, to farmers, to call center workers – community members are united in the pride we take in our towns.
 How do I know?
 The abundance of community organizations proves my point!
 Friends of the Parks recently raised funds to build a dog park where dogs and their friends can walk and play free of the leash and they sponsor the annual Arts in the Park juried art show, a tradition along the Maine coast.
 If you'd like to get invloved in a Belfast outdoors organization, check this web site FriendsofBelfastParks.org

-But there's more, a community Poetry Festival is championed by our Belfast Poet Laureate; a Hiking, Biking, and Pedestrian Committee spearheaded the effort to create a multimillion dollar walking bridge where the river meets the bay; and the Belfast Arts Council sponsors Friday night gallery walks and live entertainment.
-In Lincolnville, a historic committee keeps the Schoolhouse Museum open to the public and a local business group sponsors events like the Blueberry Wingding and The Harvest Festival where you can try your hand – or feet – at grape stomping at a local vineyard.
+But there's more, a community Poetry Festival is championed by our Belfast Poet Laureate; a Hiking, Biking, and the Belfast Arts Council sponsors Friday night gallery walks and live entertainment.
+In Lincolnville, a historic committee keeps the Schoolhouse Museum open to the public and a local business group sponsors events like the Blueberry Wingding and Strawberry Festival.

 If retiring to Maine is part of your plan, take a good look at Waldo County and Belfast, a walking friendly city.
 The surrounding communities are top notch for active retirement.
 We have a great local hospital, Waldo County General Hospital and an array of retirement communities and support servcies.
-And check out our senior college at the Universoty of Maine Hutchinson Center!
+Be sure to check out our senior college at the University of Maine Hutchinson Center!
 Life-long learning is part of daily life.
+Our YMCA offers active senior excursions and day trips

 For a young family, the yellow school bus winds its way down our lightly traveled country roads.
 Our elementary schools and high schools offer the opportunity to learn, grow, play and the university system is world class.
 Our communities offer safe play grounds and plenty of room for outdoor exploration.
 Our local middle school is renowned for its innovative greenhouse program that teaches students about botany and more, while stocking the school kitchen with fresh veggies.